solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ```

 The management server exposes a grpc endpoint (`kubectl get svc gloo-mesh-mgmt-server -n gloo-mesh`) which the agents in the workload clusters will connect to.

+Use `meshctl` to install the Gloo Mesh agent in the service mesh clusters and register them with the Gloo Mesh management plane.
+When a cluster is registered with the management plane, the agent is configured with the token and certificate to securely connect to the Gloo Mesh management plane via mutual TLS (mTLS).

 3. Finally, you need to register the two other clusters by deploying the gloo mesh agents.